-I'm a postdoc at the Technische Universität München and ORIGINS Excellence Cluster in Munich, Germany.
+I'm a Minerva Fast Track Fellow at the Max Planck Institute for Physics in Munich.
+I've been in Munich for a while now, as before this I was a postdoc at the Technische Universität München and ORIGINS Excellence Cluster.
 I'm originally from the UK and have a degree in Physics from Imperial College London.
 Before moving to Munich, I completed a Master project in Plasma Physics for Nuclear Fusion at the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, worked for a year at the European Space Agency in The Netherlands and completed my PhD in astroparticle physics at the KTH Royal Institute of Technology in Sweden.

 The IceCube neutrino observatory has detected an astrophysical flux of high-energy neutrinos but has not been able to resolve any point sources.
 This situation is expected, as neutrinos can reach us from vast distances, with the majority of the observed flux due to the integrated contribution of many sources.
-We can leverage these observations to place constraints on the properties of a general source population.
-I have developed a flexible framework for the calculation of these constraints that goes beyond previous work by including a realistic model for the detection of point sources in IceCube.
+These observations can be leveraged to place constraints on the properties of a general source population.
+We have developed a flexible framework for the calculation of these constraints that goes beyond previous work by including a realistic model for the detection of point sources in IceCube.
 These ideas can be extended to investigate specific source classes in detail or bring in other information from UHECRs or gamma-ray measurements that could be used to enhance the constraints.

 The Mini-EUSO instrument is a small UV telescope that was recently launched to the International Space Station.
 It is designed to prepare for the space-based fluorescence detection of UHECRs.
 If successful, this technique will be able to dramatically increase the number of UHECRs we are able to observe, thanks to the increase in effective area that comes with being able to view large amounts of the Earth's atmosphere from space.